osudrl/cassie-trajectory-editor/README.md

 The [scaling problem](https://github.com/osudrl/cassie-trajectory-editor/blob/master/WRITEUP.md#the-scaling-problem) discusses the need for A-Scaling and B-Scaling methods.
 This function implements both the A-Scaling and B-Scaling methods.
-The implementation is kept abstract so that vectors of any length can be scaled with the two methods.
+The implementation is kept abstract so that vectors of any length can be scaled.
 For positional transformations, `node calclate global target using transformation type()` calls the function with a vector size of 3.
 For joint-only transformations, `node dropped jointmove()` calls the function with a vector size of 1.